EMMA Help Topics

 The first part is handled by the EMMA client that runs in your web browser which perform the actual "upload" in groups of five.
 As they are uploaded to cloud cache storage, their respective entry in the Storage Status column will change.

 As files begin to arrive in cloud cache storage they will be "processed in" to be moved into permanent cloud storage, which is the second part of this step (handled by the EMMA server).
-Any entry whose file fails to be moved into permanent storage (possibly due to a network error or other transient problem) will not advanced.
+Any entry whose file fails to be moved into permanent storage (possibly due to a network error or other transient problem) will not advance.

 Indexing Status